alizand1992/store-site/README.md

 ## Production
 1. `npm run build`
-1. Server as a static site using your favourite server application. *I prefer Apache :)*
+1. Serve as a static site using your favourite server application. *I prefer Apache :)*

 ## Author